 In order for you to hear your enemy’s footsteps as clear as possible, boost your audio mix as it really bumps the sounds that matter for locating your enemy and mute’s the rest to the background.

-Call of Duty MW is a fast-paced action shooter game where hordes of enemies can come from all sides at any moment, this in high contrast to CS:GO for example.
+COD is a fast-paced action shooter game where hordes of enemies can come from all sides at any moment, this in high contrast to CS:GO for example.

 This means that you will have to switch targets frequently and potentially cover some big angles in between.
 Hence, bumping your mouse sensitivity a notch isn’t a bad idea, especially when this advice is coming from tactical shooters for making sure you don’t run out of mouse pad when fast-switching from one target to another.

 “Relative” makes for the most natural and balanced feel when switching between low and high magnitude scopes as it uses vertical monitor distance matching to synchronize the mouse sensitivity.
 Keeping the ADS multiplier at 1.00 keeps it relative in sync with your hipfire mouse sensitivity, but that’s more of a personal choice rather than a must.